List of Tenchi Muyo! characters: Sabato

+Mashisu Makibi

-Mashisu MakibiMashisu Makibi is a fictional character in the anime series Tenchi Muyo!
+Mashisu Makibi is a fictional character in the anime series Tenchi Muyo!
 Ryo-Ohki, as well as Episode 17 of Tenchi Muyo!
 GXP: Galaxy Police Transporter.BackgroundMashisu Makibi first appeared in Episode 16 of the third Tenchi OVA as Misao Kuramitsu's assistant on board the Kuramitsu family's newest starship, the Choubimaru, which had the capacity to destroy an entire planet.
 But Mashisu was not Misao's first choice for second-in-command: he had requested Noike Kamiki Jurai for that post, but at the last second, Mikami Kuramitsu had Mashisu fill-in.

 Mashisu deeply wishes for Misao not to go through with his terrible plan, which was to use the Choubimaru to rescue Mihoshi Kuramitsu and the Jurai Royal Family from Tenchi Masaki's clutches (as Misao saw it), then in a battle with Ryoko, the ship's main battery would 'malfunction' and blow up Earth and killing Tenchi in the process.
 Mashisu, knowing that the early civilization residents of Earth were liable to go into a panic seeing a spaceship the size of Earth's moon approaching the planet (in actuality, the letter which informed Misao of Mihoshi's "plight" was altered by Z, in the hopes this incident would occur), tried to reason with Misao to modify his plans, if not for himself, but to spare the pain of having Mihoshi resent Misao because of Tenchi's death.
 She even went as far as spanking Misao, mostly to spare him the embarrassment of being seen by his crew with a black eye.